 On December 31, 2020, CooperSurgical completed the acquisition of a privately-held in vitro fertilization (IVF) cryo-storage software solutions company.
-The purchase price allocation is preliminary and we are in the process of finalizing information and the corresponding impact on goodwill.
+The purchase price allocation is preliminary, and the Company is in the process of finalizing information and the corresponding impact on goodwill.